 The Problem Nearly 4 billion people - mostly women and poor, rural communities - are excluded from today's online revolution.
 They are missing out on academic and economic opportunities, global public debates, democratic empowerment, global knowledge, social and cultural exchange.
 Today we live in a knowledge economy where Internet use has become a key factor in determining whether people succeed.
 The economic and social development of nations depends on how well they acquire, transmit and apply the available information.
 But the existing disparities in Internet penetration create an atmosphere of unequal competition.
 The digital divide reflects and widens socioeconomic gaps.
 People from lower socioeconomic backgrounds and minority groups are usually less likely to have Internet access or be able to use the web efficiently.
 When we fail to connect these populations, we widen the existing inequalities and fail to benefit from their collective knowledge, talent and contributions to economic prosperity.
 And market forces alone will not diminish these disparities as competitive service providers do not see rural, low-income markets as commercially viable.
 Even when the coverage area expands, due to the community's inability to pay Internet fees, the unavailability of devices, lack of customer awareness and digital illiteracy, the natural ecosystem growth cycle is not stimulated and Internet access does not expand.
 35% of the world's population - 2.5 billion people - live in the mobile data coverage area but are still offline due to barriers like lack of affordability, readiness and relevance.
 Therefore, initiatives that facilitate connectivity are needed.
 Which brings us to our mission.
 Nearly 4 billion people - mostly women and poor, rural communities - are excluded from today's online revolution.
+The Solution

-The Solution GiveInternet.org is a nonprofit platform where anyone can sponsor Internet fees and laptops for high school students in need.
+GiveInternet.org is a 501(c)(3) nonprofit organization registered in the State of New Jersey.
+We created a nonprofit platform where anyone can sponsor Internet fees and laptops for high school students in need.
 Our platform ensures that supporting connectivity through online recurring donations is simple and transparent.
 It takes a minimum of \$1 and a few clicks to register as a donor.
 Donors receive monthly transparency reports with detailed costs, success stories and more.
 Each project, donor, partner, cost and the story of each student is documented on the website.
-To help them realize their full potential, our partners equip underprivileged high school students with Internet access, laptops, a wide range of educational resources from our EdTech partners, and training on media literacy, financial literacy and online education.
-The team also constantly mentors our students online on how to navigate the Web safely and efficiently.
+The funds raised on our platform are directed to our nonprofit partners on the ground who equip underprivileged high school students with Internet access, laptops, a wide range of educational resources from our EdTech partners, and training.
+Our partners also constantly mentor our students online on how to navigate the Web safely and efficiently.
+Our current partner is Charte.ge, a Georgian nonprofit organization and a nonprofit platform built by our co-founders.
 It takes a minimum of \$1 and a few clicks to register as a donor.